evanlaube/ARMory/CONTRIBUTING.md

 Keep hardware register definitions in headers, and implementation in `.c` files

 ### 🏷️ Naming conventions
-- Functions must use `snakeCase` prefixed with the module
+- Functions must use `camelCase` prefixed with the module
   - `i2cInit`, `gpioWrite`, `pwmInitAll`, etc.

 - Enums and typedefs use `PascalCase`